gdsc-bit/Free-Courses-available-on-the-internet/README.md

 How to CONTRIBUTE  To this repo?

-1. Search about the topics or domain in which you want to contribute like course topic, provided by, platform, etc.
+1. Search about the topics or domain in which you want to contribute like course topic, provided by, platform, etc
 2. Take the reference from below and structure your information similar to that .
 3. Check whether the course you are providing is active and free.
 4. Commit your change and go for creating pull request.